Connectome Inspired Neural Network

 Practical Benefit :

-Parameters: O ( types 2 ) O(\text{types}^2) O ( types 2 ) O ( neurons 2 ) O(\text{neurons}^2) O ( neurons 2 )
+Parameters: O ( types 2 ) O(\text{types}^2) O ( types 2 ) instead of O ( neurons 2 ) O(\text{neurons}^2) O ( neurons 2 )

 Biologically interpretable